rapid7/csp-inline-agent-tcell/README.md

 # Building

-`> grunt`
+`> npm install && grunt`

-Which will build a debug, test, and production version.
+Which will build a debug, test, and production version in the dist/ directory.

 `> grunt test`